Wednesday, August 6

 Advances in forage sorghum – water savings and quality

 Forage sorghum uses less water and is more drought tolerant than corn when used for silage.
-Advancements in grain processing technology greatly improves starch availabilty.
-Male sterile hybrids are an alternative for those wanting high quality foreage with little grain.
+Advancements in grain processing technology greatly improve starch availability.
+Male sterile hybrids are an alternative for those wanting high quality forage with little grain.

 Brent Bean